 The final semester in the programme is devoted to a full-time thesis project.

-The programme is central to today’s and tomorrow’s labour market, both in Sweden and internationally.
-With a Master's degree in Embedded Systems from Uppsala University you are well prepared for a career in industry or research.
+With a Master's degree in Embedded Systems from Uppsala University, you are well prepared for a career in industry and research.

-Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
+A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be engineering, mathematics or computer science.
-Also required is:

-30 credits in computer science, including courses in programming, computer architecture and operating systems.
+30 credits in computer science, including courses in programming and computer architecture.

 Proficiency in English equivalent to the Swedish upper secondary course English 6.
 This requirement can be met either by achieving the required score on an internationally recognised test, or by previous upper secondary or university studies in some countries.
 Detailed instructions on how to provide evidence of your English proficiency are available at universityadmissions.se.

 an overall appraisal of previous university studies; and